jaredbwasserman/web-games/README.md

    1. tie with 2 people alive 1 dead
    1. tie with 3 people alive no dead
    1. test concurrent games
-1. Ships immune for the first few seconds of dogfight
-1. Multicast pending games on intro page so you can click to enter rather than type game code
 1. Separate log in from nickname so scores are tied to your real name but you can still use funny nicknames
 1. Start new game with same players functionality
    1. Everyone in the game returns to lobby following a game but it's a new game